apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

    service offering.

    .. note::
-      Vmware only: if the selected template contains OVF properties, the wizard displays these properties so you can populate them.
+      VMware only: if the selected template OVF contains static properties, the wizard displays these properties so you can populate them.

 #.
 Click Submit and your VM will be created and started.